edwardkong86/super-app-showcase/RELEASING.md

-# Super-App-Showcase Release Process
+# NeXTGen Release Process

-This document explains the detailed process of releasing the Super-App-Showcase.
+This document explains the detailed process of releasing the NeXTGen.
 The release process is divided into two major sections:

 1. Deploying Mini App bundles
 2. Deploying Host App to the store